wikimedia/eventmetrics/README.md

 ### Functional tests

-Controller tests extend DatabaseAwareWebTestCase, which loads fixtures and ensures full stack traces are shown when there is an HTTP error.
+Controller tests extend [`DatabaseAwareWebTestCase`](https://github.com/wikimedia/grantmetrics/blob/master/tests/AppBundle/Controller/DatabaseAwareWebTestCase.php), which loads fixtures and ensures full stack traces are shown when there is an HTTP error.
 Some class properties must be set for this to work:

 * `$this->client` - the Symfony client.
 * `$this->container` - the DI container.
 * `$this->crawler` - the DOM crawler.
 * `$this->response` - response of any requests you make.

-See `ProgramControllerTest` for an example.
+See [`ProgramControllerTest`](https://github.com/wikimedia/grantmetrics/blob/master/tests/AppBundle/Controller/ProgramControllerTest.php) for an example.